-Water Effect Ratio or WER - the ratio of site water LC{50} value to the laboratory water LC{50} value.
+Water Effect Ratio or WER - the ratio of the site water $LC{50}$ value to the laboratory water $LC{50}$ value.

-Waters of the District - flowing and still bodies of water, whether artificial or natural, whether underground or on land, so long as in the District of Columbia excluding water on private property prevented from reaching underground or land water courses, and water in closed collection or distribution systems.
+Waters of the District or District waters - flowing and still bodies of water, whether artificial or natural, whether underground or on land, so long as in the District of Columbia, but excludes water on private property prevented from reaching underground or land watercourses, and also excludes water in closed collection or distribution systems.